KarlJorgensen/Smart/README-development.md

 near-utter abandon - as long as Inkscape supports it.

 Except: The watch has an e-ink screen which _only_ supports black and white.
-It does _not_ support any shades of gray:
+It does _not_ support any shades of grey:

  * Any pixel which is at least 50% black will be completely black